-Applications are accepted from Victorian community-based organisations involved in the delivery of sports and active recreation opportunities in Victoria.
-In addition, the applicant, club or organisation must meet all eight criteria listed in section two of the Program Guidelines.
+Applications will be accepted from community-based organisations involved in the delivery of sport and active recreation opportunities in Victoria.

 Grants of up to $1,000 to purchase:

-- First-aid equipment which is necessary for immediate attention to injury that may occur during participation in sport or active recreation
+- Participation equipment which is used during physical participation in a sport or active recreation activity

 Category 2: Skill Development